-You’ve probably heard a lot of things about the Montessori method, and if you search it online, you will see a lot of pricey wooden toys and a variety of didactic material you need to purchase.
-However, you can apply this method with the things you already have at home.
+You’ve probably heard many things about the Montessori method.
+Unfortunately, if you search it online, you will see many pricey wooden toys and various didactic materials you need to purchase.
+However, you can apply this method with the things you already have at home – DIY Montessori can be very low-waste and engaging at the same time.

 Keep reading to find out how can you incorporate Montessori-driven activities in your home or at the play corners in preschool.

-The basic idea of Montessori pedagogy is to encourage the children’s natural desire for exploring – let them do what they want and teach them practical life skills.
+The basic idea of Montessori pedagogy is to encourage the children’s natural desire for exploring – let them do what they want and teach them practical life skills – by adding DIY to Montessori.
+We are also focusing on the nature part of this pedagogical approach.

 These activities are developmentally appropriate for all children, and older children can do them as well.
 Don’t be afraid if your child cannot do everything from the list – practice makes perfect, and don’t forget – ONE SIZE DOES NOT FIT ALL.